jgarc172/code-practice/level-1/2-simple-function.md

-# Problem

-Demonstrate the use of a simple function (or a method).

-## Solution
+# Invoking a Simple Function

+The practice exercises will consist of implementing a single method.
+Before we go into the exercises, let's demonstrate the implementation of a simple function.

 The minimalist function or method that can be invoked is one defined as taking no input parameters and returning nothing.
 The name of the function is arbitrary in this case.

 ## Java
 In Java, we can write the following `invoke` method and be able to call it: